Chola government

 The Chola Government during the imperial period in 850 – 1200 CE was marked for its uniqueness and innovativeness.
 Cholas were the first dynasty who tried to bring the entire South India under a common rule and to a great extent succeeded in their efforts.
-Although the form and protocols of that government cannot be compared to a contemporary form of government, the history of the Chola empire belongs to a happy age in their history and great things were achieved by the government and the people.
+Although the form and protocols of that government cannot be compared to a contemporary form of government, the history of the Chola empire belongs to a happy age in history and great things were achieved by the government and the people.
 The Chola system of administration was highly organised and efficient.
-The king was the central pivot of administration and all the authority and decisions were handled by the respected Velir ministers appointed by the king.
-The operations in field were taken care of by the ambalakkarars (local chieftains or panchayat leaders) who were in connection with the respected ministers.
+The king was the central pivot of administration, and all the authority and decisions were handled by the respected Velir ministers appointed by the king.
+The operations in the field were taken care of by the ambalakkarars (local chieftains or panchayat leaders) who were in connection with the respected ministers.

 Extent of government

 Between 980 CE, and c.
-1150 CE, the Chola Empire comprised the entire south Indian peninsula extending east to west between sea to sea, and bounded in the north by an irregular line along the river Tungabhadra and the Vengi frontier.
-Although Vengi had a separate political existence, it was so closely connected to the Chola Empire, for all practical purposes, the Chola dominion extended up to the banks of the Godavari river.
-The main conquests took place between the accession of Sundara Chola and of Rajendra Chola I. The bulk of the conquests occurred during Rajaraja, and in his reign the Chola kingdom ceased to be a small state and the character of the Empire took true imperial proportions.
+1150 CE, the Chola Empire comprised the entire south Indian peninsula extending east to west between sea to sea and bounded in the north by an irregular line along the river Tungabhadra and the Vengi frontier.
+Although Vengi had a separate political existence, it was so closely connected to the Chola Empire, that for all practical purposes, the Chola dominion extended up to the banks of the Godavari river.
+The main conquests took place between the accession of Sundara Chola and of Rajendra Chola I. The bulk of the conquests occurred during Rajaraja, and in his reign the Chola kingdom ceased to be a small state, and the character of the Empire took true imperial proportions.
 The king was referred to as Chakravartigal (Emperor) and the lord of the three worlds (Tribhuvanachakravarti).
 The crown prince began to take part in active administration from the time of Rajaraja and minor princes were appointed as regional governors.

 Capitals

 Thanjavur and later Gangaikonda Cholapuram, were the imperial capitals.
-However both Kanchipuram and Madurai were considered as regional capitals and occasional courts were held in them.
+However, both Kanchipuram and Madurai were considered as regional capitals and occasional courts were held in them.